What exactly is the purpose of your website?

 1. Weak Above-The-Fold Content

 Is your website interesting enough at first glance?
 Above the fold (ATF) is what your audience sees when they first land on your website.
 Meaning, what your viewer is presented to before they even scroll down on the homepage.
 Before, this phrase was used to describe the upper part of a newspaper which is visible when it is folded.
-But now, it is a major concept that web designers pay a great deal of attention to because of its impact to the overall success of a website.
+But now, it is a major concept that web designers pay a great deal of attention to because of its impact on the overall success of a website.

 A person’s attention span has been decreasing as years go by.
 In fact, the most recent study says it’s down to 8.25 seconds now.
 As for website viewing, Nielsen Group’s research states that most people only take about 10-20 seconds before they leave a website.
 This only means one thing for web designers – go big on your ATF content, or go home!
 Failing to capture the interest of your target audience quickly not only deprives you of the opportunity to properly introduce your brand.
 It also robs you of the chance to interact with potential clients.